Hawaian-United-Okinawa-Association/huoa-react/onboarding.md

 We have a PR template that will be shown whenever you open a pull request.
 So just fill out the form, and include a link to your Notion ticket and if there are any Figma design mockups that are associated with your work.

+When you are done with your pull request, we require *at least* one engineer to review it before approving it to be merged into the main branch.

+Grab the link of the PR, and paste it into our #huoa-dev Slack channel, and get someone to review it.

 ## After Your Branch Has Been Merged to Main
-Please delete your branches once they are merged to the main branch.
+Please delete your feature branches once they are merged to the main branch.

 Check for [all active branches](https://github.com/Hawaian-United-Okinawa-Association/huoa-react/branches/active).